mcrosson/kmk-ardux/README.md

 We have vendored the KMK code within this repo.
 The `kmk` folder has the KMK release that is being developed against.
 Simply copy this folder to your mcu to install or update KMK.
 When updating the KMK code, it is recommended to delete the `kmk` folder on the mcu then copy this repos `kmk` folder to the mcu to ensure any renamed or deleted files are cleaned up as part of the update process.

+### Board Definitions

+In order for KMK to work, you'll need to add the code that sets up KMK for your specific board.
+In this repo there is a `boards` directory that has our custom board definitions (ie. for The Paintbrush and crkbd corne) as well as a vendored copy of the upstream KMK board definitions.

+In our `boards` directory there will be individual board setup `.py` files as well as a `kmk` directory with the upstream KMK board defintions.

+You'll need to create a `boards` directory on your mcu and copy the `__init__.py` file, proper `.py` file for your board as well as the upstream KMK board directory for your board (if available) to your mcu.
+You'll need to put the upstream KMK code in a `kmk` directory within the main `boards` directory (ie `boards/kmk/crkbd`).

+Note: the compiled sources to *not* include a commpiled copy of `main.py` from the board definition folders.
+This is intentional.
+The `main.py` files in the board defintions are meant to be used as the primary `main.py` on an mcu which isn't necessary due to how ardux is implemented in KMK.

 ### Required Libraries

 Like the KMK code, we have vendored any required libraries used by this project.
 Simply copy the `lib` folder to the mcu to install or update the libraries.
 When updating the libraries, it is recommended to delete the `lib` folder on the mcu then copy this repos `lib` folder to the mcu to ensure any renamed or deleted files are cleaned up as part of the update process.